kefbytes/Bulleted_List/README.md

 # Bulleted_List
 A small sample app showing hot to do a bulleted list in Swift

-This app uses a single view with UITextView populated with NSMutableAttributedString that has NSMutableParagraphStyle applied to it resulting in a bulleted list.
+This is a single view app with a UITextView that is populated with an NSMutableAttributedString that has an NSMutableParagraphStyle applied to it, resulting in a bulleted list.